 All areas of the business industry are starting to focus on what is increasingly and more popularly becoming known as Industry 4.0, a revolutionary new term that refers to the way in which the industrial regions of business are heading, more rapidly than you may initially realise.

 The term itself, Industry 4.0, was first coined in an Oxford study back in 2013 where it was proclaimed that 47% of all US employment jobs were coming under risk because computers were going to take their places.
 Jobs were going to be made obsolete, and this news has only continued as the years have gone by.
-At some points, it seems the news and media were announcing a job or career path every week that was going to become meaningless for human workers.
+At some points, it seems the news and media were announcing a job or career path every week that was going to become meaningless for human workers, especially those on the job trail.

 However, for the workers of today’s and tomorrow’s world, this is only spelling doom and gloom.
 Lack of jobs, a skill set that is no longer necessary or required.
 People are going to lose their jobs; their careers, and they’ll be so many people who will be unable to pay their bills or find it easy to find their way into another career.